 FOURFARAS Crete: Fourfaras is a village in the region of Rethymnon and is the starting point for hikes in and around the Psiloritis mountain.
 At Fourfaras also runs a part of the E4 walking path.
 There is also a church with 14th century remains of frescoes.

 FRANGOKASTELLO Crete: Frangokastello is a fortress from the time of the Venetians and is located on the southwest coast of Crete.
-The fortress was built in 1371 and has repeatedly been the scene of bloody battles.
+They built the fortress in 1371 and it was repeatedly the scene of bloody battles.
 The seaside location is beautiful.
 From the beach you will see the fortress.
 It is possible to visit the fortress.